tsrenato/flashpoint/README.md

 # ![Flashpoint](https://user-images.githubusercontent.com/61587769/153037529-b32c88ef-886b-4c91-a432-c213f925e0bb.gif)  Flashpoint - Tab Manager
-A Chrome tool for keeping  pages auto reloading and switch between window tabs.
+A Chrome tool for keeping  tabs reloading and switching between themselves automatically.

 ***Simple and effective!***</br>

+* Automatically reload all window tabs every given inteval;
+* Or define a custom interval for each tab individually in *Auto Reload Settings*;
+* Same for tab switching tool *Caroussel*, working with a general screen time for every tab or specific time for each tab.
+* You may also add exceptions to *Caroussel* tool to ignore specific tabs trought caroussel's rotation.

 **Two different interface themes**